The Bankrate promise

 2. Review the closing disclosure and ask questions

 The closing disclosure is an important document that includes information about the terms of your mortgage and closing costs.
 Be sure to read this document carefully and compare everything to your original loan estimate from your lender.
 If you notice any discrepancies, now is the time to ask questions.
-Take special note of the interest rate, number of payments, whether there’s a prepayment penalty and any significant changes to closing costs.
+Take special note of the interest rate, number of payments, whether there’s a prepayment penalty and any significant changes to closing costs, including the lender fees and title services fees.

 3. Have a professional review the paperwork